Shailaputri/StackoverflowClone/README.md

 --- Create Django project (django-admin startproject).

 2. Templates :
 --- Django templates that display HTML GUI seen by clients, using server side Python.
+Uses DTL (Django Template Language)
 --- Common layouts : base.html(block content to be embeded on each page) and home.html.
 --- Make static folder for main.css, main.scss and main.js and update settings.py to make the HTML pages interactive.